 After the blessing over the candles, my husband blesses the children and me.
 The blessings are our favorite part of the Sabbath!
 My kids wait expectantly for their turn to be blessed.
 It’s touching when my husband says Proverbs 31, a blessing over me.
 There’s so much value in my kids watching him do this week after week!
 You can find out more about the blessings here and here.

 After this, my husband says a prayer, and we eat.
-My husband usually has a subject to cover related to the Sabbath, that week’s parsha, or just life in general.
+My husband usually has a subject to discuss related to the Sabbath, that week’s parsha, or just life in general.
 I try to choose a family favorite for the Friday evening meal to avoid any struggles over the little ones eating their dinner!
 Afterward, we always watch a movie as a family, complete with popcorn.

 During the Day